iann0036/tf-cfn-provider/docs/providers/azurerm/StorageAccount.md

 `VirtualNetworkSubnetIds` - (Optional) A list of resource ids for subnets.

-### CustomDomain Properties
+### Identity Properties

-`Name` - (Optional) The Custom Domain Name to use for the Storage Account, which will be validated by Azure.

-`UseSubdomain` - (Optional) Should the Custom Domain Name be validated by using indirect CNAME validation?.
+`Type` - (Required) Specifies the identity type of the Storage Account.
+At this time the only allowed value is `SystemAssigned`.

 ## Return Values